Benefits of using drones in disasters

-Though drone usage is mainly used in disaster response currently, a new report highlights the benefits of using drones in all four stages of the disaster life cycle: prevention, preparation, response and recovery.
+Though drone usage is mainly used in disaster response currently, a new report highlights the benefits of using drones in disasters through all four stages of the disaster life cycle: prevention, preparation, response and recovery.

 Zurich North America, a co-sponsor of the study, revealed the findings during a news conference in New Orleans recently at the Risk Insurance Management Society’s (RIMS) annual conference.
 The study was a coordinated effort among public and private sectors and included Guy Carpenter & Co., USAA and Willis Group.

 The report outlines some of the most promising uses for drones in disaster relief, including:

 - Wildfire Detection and Extinguishing;

 - High-Rise Building Fire Response;

 - Chemical, Biological, Radiological, Nuclear or Explosive (CBRNE) Event;

 - Insurance Claims Response and Risk Assessment.